 Summer Session: 6 credits

-Starting in August, the summer session features an immersion into the Expeditionary Learning "case study" teaching model.
+Starting in August, the summer session features an immersion into the EL Education "case study" teaching model.
 Students will go on group learning expeditions in the field to experience powerful project-based methodologies delivered by EL professionals.
 Students go on to complete introductory course work about schools and schooling, plus a module on technology in education.

 X.Educ 420: Schools, Schooling and Society (4 credits)